ARMmbed/mbed-os-example-thread-statistics/README.md

 ## Expected output

-The serial terminal shows an output similar to the following:
+The serial terminal shows an output similar to:

 ```
 --- Terminal on /dev/ttyACM0 - 9600,8,N,1 ---